Regrettable turnover analysis

 Because sometimes, your best data point is a gut check.
 Every HR dashboard shows the basics: turnover rate, time-to-hire, and engagement scores.
 But there’s a gap.
-Regret is one of the most human, high-impact signals that isn’t showing up in most reports.
+Regret is one of the most human, high-impact signals that is not showing up in most reports.

 And no, not employee regret.
 Your regret.

 That’s where regrettable turnover analysis comes in.
-It helps teams stop looking only at who is leaving and start asking how much it hurt your company to lose them.
+It helps teams stop looking only at who is leaving and start asking how much it hurt the company to lose them.

 Not every resignation feels the same.
 Some are mutual.
 Some bring quiet relief.
-Others?
-Those sting.
+Others sting.

-Maybe it’s a high performer who didn’t feel seen.
+Maybe it is a high performer who did not feel seen.
 Or a manager who left right before their big promotion.
-That “we should’ve done more” feeling is regret and has real value as a data point.
+That “we should’ve done more” feeling is regret, and it has real value as a data point.

 This is where regrettable attrition comes in.
 It refers to employees who voluntarily leave and whose absence creates a significant negative impact on the organization, whether through lost knowledge, disrupted momentum, or missed future leadership.